Martin Sellner’s Attempted Speech in Tegerfelden, Aargau: A Recap of the Controversial Event

 There have been repeated cases of entry bans in the past.
 They often affected people with an Islamist background.

 The Swiss intelligence service NDB does not consider itself responsible in the Sellner case.
-When asked, he said that people who became ideologically or politically radical only fell into his area of responsibility when a concrete connection to violence could be identified.
+When asked, he said that people who became ideologically or politically radical only fell into his area of responsibility when a concrete connection to violence might be identified.
 The mere fact that someone is a neo-Nazi or anarchist is not enough for the NDB to take preventive action with a view to upcoming events.

 1710624942